darcyclarke/sleepover/readme.md

 Type: `boolean`

 Result of the test conditions for defining [`Atomics`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) support in the current environment.
-Use this to determine whether ot use `sleep` or `wait` respectively.
+Use this to determine whether ot use `sleep` or `snooze` respectively.

 ## References